 The final session will consider the future of security, it will explore the evolution of current cyber trends, the rise of new and emerging technologies, and the challenges and opportunities these will present for business, society and law enforcement.
 Specific areas of focus within the session will be IoT Security, Artificial Intelligence, DLT and ethical issues.

-In parallel with the main hall session, 3 smaller streams will be run in parallel, giving delegates a chance to attend a more specific area as an interactive workshop run by a moderator from Cyber Scotland Connect.
+In addition to the main hall session, three parallel streams will be run in a smaller group environment, giving delegates the choice to attend an interactive workshop run by a moderator from Cyber Scotland Connect.

-13:50 Delegates will choose one of the below 90 min streams to attend
+13:50 Delegates will choose one of the Session 3 streams to attend

 Paul Patras, Associate Professor, The School of Informatics, The University of Edinburgh